zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/README.md

 ## Why BodilessJS?

-The architecture of BodilessJS was chosen in response to difficulties experienced with other site-building platforms.
+Our [core principles](../../About/CorePrinciples) and architectural choices of BodilessJS were driven by difficulties experienced with other site-building platforms.
 These difficulties include:

 - **Operational Rigidity:**
   - Monolithic codebases often have rigid workflows and heightened platform